Portuguese Caldo Verde Soup Recipe

 Mash some of the potatoes for thicker broth consistency, but don't go overboard!

 Serve drizzled with a little extra virgin olive oil and crusty bread with butter.
-The Portuguese like to add a little glug of wine vinegar to give it a kick (and the acidity in the vinegar serves to balance the starchy and porky components)--but if that seems too weird, just add some fresh ground pepper or a dash of hot sauce to your taste.
+The Portuguese like to add a little glug of red wine vinegar to give it a kick (and the acidity in the vinegar serves to balance the starchy and porky components)--but if that seems too weird, just add some fresh ground pepper or a dash of hot sauce to your taste.
 Portuguese wine of the "Vinho Verde" denomination pairs beautifully with this soup, as does Spanish Albarino or even a dry sparkling Cava (Brut).

 Enjoy--and let me know how it turns out!